Rights & Responsibilities

 Research your Realtor

 Keep in mind only licensed brokers are allowed to charge you a broker’s fee when securing an apartment.
 Need to make sure the realtor you’re working with has a valid license in the state of Massachusetts?
-See if their license is valid using the Massachusetts ePLACE portal, a tool managed by the Commonwealth of Massachusetts.
+See if their license is valid using this link, a tool managed by the Commonwealth of Massachusetts.